Derzo/AdvancedReplaysDocumentation/ReadMe.md

 (picture of the function)

-It spawns ReplayActors for every inputted TrackedActor with correct child blueprints and settings.
+It spawns ReplayActors using the inputs:

  Input | Description
 ------------ | -------------